Blog

 Credit utilisation

-The percentage of your limit you’re currently using.
+The percentage of your credit limit that is currently in use.

 What if you exceed your credit limit?

-Two common outcomes can occur when you attempt to exceed your credit card limit:
+Two common outcomes may occur if you attempt to exceed your credit card limit.

 How to increase your credit card limit